Jantri-3/Steganography/README.md

 LSB has the advantages that the it does not require a lot of computation power and that it can be integrated into other methods.
 Unfortunately LSB decreases the image quality and statistical analysis is a powerful technique to discover the application of the LSB technique.
 Nowadays LSB is focussed on embedding capacity rather than security, but several modifications of the LSB technique exist.
 There are also correction methods which can be used to improve the image quality when the LSB technique is applied (Mandal, P. et al., 2022).

-## Payload Extraction (Done by Pier Paolo Penna)

-TBD

-## Payload Decoding (Done by Miguel Coelho)
-Just as payload extraction is the inverse of payload embedding, payload decoding is the inverse of payload creation: to accomplish this task, the script will walk back through the steps taken in payload creation in reverse.
-Starting with a payload string delivered by the previous stage of the script, the steps to take are as follows:

-1. Determine whether time-based encoding was used (or, in other words, whether the constant used to cloak the payload in random characters is pi or not);
-   - With the current setup, this is determined by simply looking at the start of the payload.
-If time-based encoding is used, the payload will include a "timestring" (e.g.: TIME 19:09:14) in the very beginning; if not, no such string will be found.
-2. Retrieve the characters belonging to the actual payload (or, discarding the junk characters used for obfuscation);
-   - As described in "Payload Creation", this obfuscation technique depends on an auxiliary constant (c), which is calculated as follows:
-      - If time-based encoding is used, c = (timestring_as_seconds/24*3600) * pi
-      - Otherwise, c = pi
-   - The decimal digits of this constant are then interpreted as the indexes of the characters pertaining to the actual payload in the provided payload string (e.g.: if the first decimal digit of our constant is 2, then the first character of the actual payload resides at input_string[2]).
-   - Knowing that the input_string can be cleanly divided into 10 character long chunks, with each chunk containing exactly one character of the actual payload, we can systematically extract all the right characters, one chunk at a time.
-3. Reverse the base32 encoding step (Step 2 of Payload Creation);
-4. Reverse the encryption technique used to cypher the initial plaintext into ciphertext (Step 1 of Payload Creation) using a user-provided matching private key (found in "./private_key.pem") in PEM format.

-### References

-Mandal, P. et al. (2022) 'Digital Image Steganography: A Literature Survey', Information Sciences, 609, pp. 1451-1488. [doi:10.1016/j.ins.2022.07.120](https://doi.org/10.1016/j.ins.2022.07.120).

 ### Quick analysis of the modifications made to the images (Done by Juan Trillo)
 For checking how the image behaves depending on the payload embedded, we have modified the same image embedding it with 3 different  payloads a short one of 2000 characters and a longer one with 8.240 characters  and the even longer with 32.800 chars.
 We have first checked the original png LSB 0’s and 1’s